Argentina says journalists safe after one flees, fearing for life

-BUENOS AIRES (Reuters) - Argentina’s cabinet chief on Monday said journalists could work safely in the country after the reporter who broke the news of the mysterious death of a state prosecutor fled to Israel, saying he feared for his life under the current government.
+BUENOS AIRES, Jan 26 (Reuters) - Argentina’s cabinet chief on Monday said journalists could work safely in the country after the reporter who broke the news of the mysterious death of a state prosecutor fled to Israel, saying he feared for his life under the current government.

 On Jan.
 18, Damian Pachter was the first to report that prosecutor Alberto Nisman, who was investigating the deadly 1994 bombing of a Jewish community center in Buenos Aires, had been found dead in his apartment from a gunshot wound to the head.

-Nisman had been due to appear before Congress on Jan.
-19, the day after his death, to face questions about his allegation that President Cristina Fernandez conspired to derail his investigation.
+The death of Nisman the day before he was to testify in Congress about his findings has rocked Argentina, sparking various conspiracy theories.

-No arrests have been made yet but lead investigator Viviana Fein said on Monday she had charged the man who lent Nisman the gun found by his body with illegally providing a weapon.
-The crime carries a prison sentence in Argentina of one to six years, Fein said.
+The flight of Pachter, who said his phones were tapped and he was being followed, is the latest twist in the tale.

-Pachter said his phones were tapped and that he was being followed before he fled the country.
+“In Argentina there is total security for all journalists for them to carry out their profession in the name of freedom of expression,” Argentine cabinet chief Jorge Capitanich told a regular news conference.

 Nisman was found dead late on Jan.
 18, a gunshot wound to his head and a 22-caliber pistol by his side along with a single shell casing.